-For the women who are thinking about entering the trucking world, do not let anyone tell you that you can not succeed in this business.
-You can read about Lillie Drennan who was the first woman truck driver in 1929 to recieve her CDL.
+For women who are thinking about entering the trucking world, do not let anyone tell you that you can not succeed in this business.
+You can read about Lillie Drennan who was the first woman truck driver in 1929 to receive her CDL.
 This is great reading for men and women both.
 Many women also own their own trucks, their own trucking company, or are involved in other "more elite" truck driving jobs and careers.
 Even I rose to Safety Director and I loved that job.
-Pick up the free trucking magazines at most truckstops and read about the industry.
-Lots of great articles in them to help the drivers.
+Pick up the free trucking magazines at most truck stops and read about the industry.
+Lots of great articles in them to help drivers.

 I always had some extra gallon jugs of water with me.
 You must stay hydrated.
 Paper towels and moist towelettes also came in handy for a quick cleaning.
 I always had snacks handy because you will sometimes either break down, be waiting for your load, or simply not have enough time to stop for a "grab and go."